pulibrary/ops-catchall/projects/ubuntu_vm_image.md

 #### Modify the network interface

 The qemu image will need a different network driver when mounted on a ESXI host.
 Modify the netplan device with the following `sudo vim /etc/netplan/00-installer-config.yaml` and replace the `ensp1*` with `ens192` that the ESXi expects.
-Close and save the file
+Close and save the file.
+If this file is not present copy the contents of whatever file will be at `/etc/netplan` to be the new `00-installer-config.yaml`

 #### Strip out unique data

   * Cleanup current ssh-keys
-    * Create a file names `regenerate_ssh_keys.sh`
+    * Open your editor to create a file names `regenerate_ssh_keys.sh`
     * Add the following to the file
     ```bash
     #!/usr/bin/bash